8 Healthy Addictions That Are Okay To Have

 We’ve always been told to eat, drink and do everything in moderation and to never, ever overindulge.
 It’s been ingrained in us that any addiction is unhealthy and dangerous.
 However, what we’ve been told is wrong; there are many addictions that are not only acceptable, but healthy.
-Read on to discover eight healthy addictions that are perfectly okay to have.
+Here’s a list of eight healthy addictions that are perfectly okay to have:

 1. Drinking Water